 COMM 170 Test-Out

-The Communication Labs helps students, enrolled in communication public speaking courses, the opportunity to brainstorm topics, review speaking outlines, and practice public speaking presentations.
+The Communication Lab, located in Barnett Hall 1215, provides students enrolled in communication public speaking courses the opportunity to brainstorm topics, review speaking outlines, and practice public speaking presentations.

 Frequently Asked Questions Regarding the Speech Essential Skill Test-out Procedure